MostafaRastegar/react-input-range/README.md

 #### formatLabel: (value: number, type: string): string

 By default, value labels are displayed as plain numbers.
 If you want to change the display, you can do so by passing in a function.
 The function can return something different, i.e.: append a unit, reduce the precision of a number.

+#### rtl: boolean

+If this property is set to true, you can use rtl mode.

 #### maxValue: number